theresarto/theresarto/README.md

 I’m now completing my MSc in Computer Science (with a background in business economics and landscape architecture), blending analytical thinking with technical problem-solving.

-## Current Project: Project Meta TaskWave
+## MSc Project Highlight: Project Meta TaskWave

 A transparent benchmarking framework for evaluating hybrid scheduling strategies in Function-as-a-Service (FaaS) environments, providing systematic insights into algorithm performance trade-offs.